naveen0928/namaste-react/Ep.5Notes.md

             - Use curly braces while importing - import { Component } from "path"

--- whenever a state variable updates, React will re-render my component
+--- whenever a state variable updates, React will re-render my component

 --- REACT HOOKS
     - Normal JS utility function given by react - Written by Facebook developers
     - useState() - Super powerful state variables in react
                  - maintains the state of the component
-    - useEffect()
+    - useEffect() - It will have 2 arguments
+                        1. Callback function
+                        2. Dependency array
+                  - Will be called after render cycle finishes

--- Why React is Fast - Because it will do DOM operations very fast
+--- Why React is Fast - Because it will do DOM operations very fast
                      - Because react is doing efficient DOM manipulation by creating a virtual DOM
                      - It has Diff algorithm
                      - makes UI layer and data layer in sink